Curriculum Enrichment

 ‘Blocked’ weeks throughout the school year provide focused learning about poetry and classic fiction – poets/poems and classical authors/texts have been specially selected to ensure breadth of learning and progression across the school.

 Extra-curricular activities are offered to all pupils across the school.
-These are reviewed each term to ensure a good range.
+These are reviewed each half term to ensure a good range.

 All pupils are provided with educational experiences both on and off the school site that are fulfilling and challenging so that every pupil can reach their full potential with enthusiasm and confidence.
 This was demonstrated by the whole school visit to the theatre in London to see the Lion King and the associated work that this generated (Basic Skills Quality Mark).